-Most of the drawdown to a condensate well occurs close to the wellbore, where gas velocities may be very high, and the relationship between flow rate and pressure drop may be complicated by two additional phenomena - the increase in mobility at high capillary number (sometimes referred to as 'positive coupling' or 'viscous stripping'), and non-Darcy (or inertial) flow.
+Most of the drawdown to a condensate well occurs close to the wellbore, where gas velocities may be very high, and the relationship between flow rate and pressure drop may be complicated by two additional phenomena.

+- 1. The increase in mobility at high capillary number^{1,2,3,4}, sometimes referred to as 'positive coupling' or 'viscous stripping'. - 2.
+Inertial or non-Darcy flow.

-In many gas condensate wells the net effect of the two high-velocity phenomena is to improve productivity, reducing the impairment due to condensate blockage.
-The importance of high-velocity effects has been demonstrated by history matching results for a number of wells, where it was only possible to obtain a satisfactory match when high-velocity effects were included in the simulation model.
-It is important to include these high-velocity effects when simulating gas condensate well performance.
+In most gas condensate wells the net effect of the two highvelocity phenomena is to improve productivity, reducing the impairment due to condensate blockage, and it is important to include these high-velocity effects when simulating gas condensate well performance.
+The importance of highvelocity effects has been demonstrated by history matching results for a number of wells, where it was only possible to obtain a satisfactory match when high-velocity effects were included in the simulation model^{5,6}.